Bujo11/alx-low_level_programming/README.md

 You don’t have to push _putchar.c, we will use our file.
 If you do it won’t be taken into account

 In the following examples, the main.c files are shown as examples.
 You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
 Our main.c files might be different from the one shown in the examples

-The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
+The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called lists.h

 Don’t forget to push your header file

-## Tasks

-## Task 0.
-Trust no one

-Write a function that allocates memory using malloc.

-Prototype: void *malloc_checked(unsigned int b);

-Returns a pointer to the allocated memory

-if malloc fails, the malloc_checked function should cause normal process termination with a status value of 98

-## Task 1. string_nconcat

-Write a function that concatenates two strings.

-Prototype: char *string_nconcat(char *s1, char *s2, unsigned int n);

-The returned pointer shall point to a newly allocated space in memory, which contains s1, followed by the first n bytes of s2, and null terminated

-If the function fails, it should return NULL

-If n is greater or equal to the length of s2 then use the entire string s2

-if NULL is passed, treat it as an empty string

-## Task 2. calloc

-Write a function that allocates memory for an array, using malloc.

-Prototype: void *_calloc(unsigned int nmemb, unsigned int size);

-The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.

-The memory is set to zero

-If nmemb or size is 0, then _calloc returns NULL

-If malloc fails, then _calloc returns NULL

-FYI: The standard library provides a different function: calloc.
-Run man calloc to learn more.

-## Task 3 . array_range

-Write a function that creates an array of integers.

-Prototype: int *array_range(int min, int max);

-The array created should contain all the values from min (included) to max (included), ordered from min to max

-Return: the pointer to the newly created array

-If min > max, return NULL

-If malloc fails, return NULL

-## Task 4. realloc

-Write a function that reallocates a memory block using malloc and free

-Prototype: void *_realloc(void *ptr, unsigned int old_size, unsigned int new_size);

-where ptr is a pointer to the memory previously allocated with a call to malloc: malloc(old_size)

-old_size is the size, in bytes, of the allocated space for ptr

-and new_size is the new size, in bytes of the new memory block

-The contents will be copied to the newly allocated space, in the range from the start of ptr up to the minimum of the old and new sizes

-If new_size > old_size, the “added” memory should not be initialized

-If new_size == old_size do not do anything and return ptr

-If ptr is NULL, then the call is equivalent to malloc(new_size), for all values of old_size and new_size

-If new_size is equal to zero, and ptr is not NULL, then the call is equivalent to free(ptr).
-Return NULL

-Don’t forget to free ptr when it makes sense

-FYI: The standard library provides a different function: realloc.
-Run man realloc to learn more.

-## Task .
-We must accept finite disappointment, but never lose infinite hope

-Write a program that multiplies two positive numbers.

-Usage: mul num1 num2

-num1 and num2 will be passed in base 10

-Print the result, followed by a new line

-If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98

-num1 and num2 should only be composed of digits.
-If not, print Error, followed by a new line, and exit with a status of 98

-You are allowed to use more than 5 functions in your file

-You can use bc (man bc) to check your results.
+All your header files should be include guarded

+More Info

+Please use this data structure for this project:

+/**
+ * struct listint_s - singly linked list
+ * @n: integer
+ * @next: points to the next node
+ *
+ * Description: singly linked list node structure
+ *
+ */
+typedef struct listint_s

+{
+    int n;

+    struct listint_s *next;

+} listint_t;

+## Tasks 0.
+Print list
+**Write a function that prints all the elements of a listint_t list**

+Prototype: size_t print_listint(const listint_t *h);

+Return: the number of nodes

+Format: see example

+You are allowed to use printf

+## Task 1.
+List length

+**Write a function that returns the number of elements in a linked listint_t list**

+Prototype: size_t listint_len(const listint_t *h);

+## Task 2.
+Add node

+**Write a function that adds a new node at the beginning of a listint_t list.**

+Prototype: listint_t *add_nodeint(listint_t **head, const int n);

+Return: the address of the new element, or NULL if it failed

+## Task 3.
+Add node at the end

+**Write a function that adds a new node at the end of a listint_t list.**

+Prototype: listint_t *add_nodeint_end(listint_t **head, const int n);

+Return: the address of the new element, or NULL if it failed

+## Task 4.
+Free list

+**Write a function that frees a listint_t list.**

+Prototype: void free_listint(listint_t *head);

+#3 Task 5.
+Free

+**Write a function that frees a listint_t list.**

+Prototype: void free_listint2(listint_t **head);

+The function sets the head to NULL

+## Task 6.
+Pop

+**Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).**

+Prototype: int pop_listint(listint_t **head);

+if the linked list is empty return 0

+## Task 7.
+Get node at index

+**Write a function that returns the nth node of a listint_t linked list.**

+Prototype: listint_t *get_nodeint_at_index(listint_t *head, unsigned int index);

+where index is the index of the node, starting at 0

+if the node does not exist, return NULL

+## Task 8.
+Sum list

+**Write a function that returns the sum of all the data (n) of a listint_t linked list.**

+Prototype: int sum_listint(listint_t *head);

+if the list is empty, return 0

+julien@ubuntu:~/0x13.
+More singly linked lists$ cat 8-main.c

+## Task 9.
+Insert

+**Write a function that inserts a new node at a given position.**

+Prototype: listint_t *insert_nodeint_at_index(listint_t **head, unsigned int idx, int n);

+where idx is the index of the list where the new node should be added.
+Index starts at 0

+Returns: the address of the new node, or NULL if it failed

+if it is not possible to add the new node at index idx, do not add the new node and return NULL

+## Task 10.
+Delete at index

+**Write a function that deletes the node at index index of a listint_t linked list.**

+Prototype: int delete_nodeint_at_index(listint_t **head, unsigned int index);

+where index is the index of the node that should be deleted.
+Index starts at 0

+Returns: 1 if it succeeded, -1 if it failed

+## Task 11.
+Reverse list

+**Write a function that reverses a listint_t linked list.**

+Prototype: listint_t *reverse_listint(listint_t **head);

+Returns: a pointer to the first node of the reversed list

+You are not allowed to use more than 1 loop.

+You are not allowed to use malloc, free or arrays

+You can only declare a maximum of two variables in your function

+## Task 12.
+Print (safe version)

+**Write a function that prints a listint_t linked list.**

+Prototype: size_t print_listint_safe(const listint_t *head);

+Returns: the number of nodes in the list

+This function can print lists with a loop

+You should go through the list only once

+If the function fails, exit the program with status 98

+Output format: see example

+## Task 13.
+Free (safe version)

+**Write a function that frees a listint_t list.**

+Prototype: size_t free_listint_safe(listint_t **h);

+This function can free lists with a loop

+You should go though the list only once

+Returns: the size of the list that was free’d

+The function sets the head to NULL

+##  Task14.
+Find the loop

+*Write a function that finds the loop in a linked list.*

+Prototype: listint_t *find_listint_loop(listint_t *head);

+Returns: The address of the node where the loop starts, or NULL if there is no loop

+You are not allowed to use malloc, free or arrays

+You can only declare a maximum of two variables in your function